 The deal is opposed by an array of consumer groups and smaller television networks on the grounds that it would give AT&T too much power over the content it would distribute to its wireless customers.

-The new concessions suggest the Justice Department`s antitrust chief Delrahim has changed his view of AT&T`s plan to buy Time Warner, since giving an interview in 2016 where he declared it not "a major antitrust problem."
+The new concessions suggest the head of the Justice Department`s antitrust division, Makan Delrahim, has changed his view of AT&T`s plan to buy Time Warner, since giving an interview in 2016 where he declared it not "a major antitrust problem."

 Delrahim was subsequently nominated by U.S. President Donald Trump to head the Justice Department`s antitrust division and was confirmed in September.
 A further sticking point in discussions is the length of time that the U.S. government wants to impose conditions on what AT&T can and cannot do after a deal.
 Two people briefed on the talks told Reuters the government has sought as long as 10 years for such conditions while AT&T has pressed for a shorter period.